 However, it’s easy to get caught up in a good conversation and end up wasting time.
 Although it’s good to reconnect with the people you enjoy working with, try to keep it within your designated break times, and be respectful of their time and the fact that they’ll have their own tasks to catch up on too!

 Did you know that a 4% drop in hydration can lead to a productivity drop of up to 50%?
 Having a healthy diet and regularly drinking water will help maintain your energy levels, and help you to stay focused at work.
 Try to eat foods that will keep your brain and body in top form, and avoid sugary snacks that can cause energy spikes and slumps.

 You should also try to take lunch and your other breaks away from your desk, no matter how busy you are.
 A change of scenery will help keep your mind stimulated, and while you might think working through lunch will help you get more done, making a regular habit out of this can contribute to fatigue and burnout.
 Regular, balanced meals and snacks will go a long way in stabilising your energy levels and ability to focus, so try to maintain a healthy diet as much as possible.

 One of the best parts of having a Christmas break from work is that you come back feeling refreshed and ready to keep performing at your best.
 Hopefully by following these tips, by the end of your first week or two back at your job, you’ll be back into your groove and well-prepared for a productive and successful year ahead.

 Are you looking to expand your team this new year?
-Our recruitment services can help your company fill any vacancy, with our exclusive ATS technology and dedicated resourcing team on hand to help you find top talent for less.
+Our recruitment software and services can help your company fill any vacancy, with our exclusive applicant tracking software technology, powerful talent acquisition platform and dedicated resourcing team on hand to help you find top talent for less.
 Call us today on 020 3982 7600 to speak with a member of our team, or visit our website here to find out more!